 Hidden Valley in Rocky Mountain National Park

 Parents and kids, get ready to have a fun trip down the mountain, because the sledding slopes at Hidden Valley are awesome!
+If you’re looking for a fun family outing head through the Beaver Meadows Entrance (fees apply) to the Hidden Valley area in Rocky Mountain National Park for some slip sliding fun in the snow.

 Hidden Valley was formerly a ski area that operated from 1955 to 1991, so the hills are perfect.
-The sledding | tubing hill is located on the ‘bunny slope’ of the former ski area, but if your kids want to, they can work up some good speed!
+The sledding/tubing hill is located on the ‘bunny slope’ of the former ski area, but if your kids are bold they can work up some good speed!
 Get out your sleds, tubes, or saucers and head on up!
-You have to bring your own, so if you don’t have your own, you can rent some from most of the outdoor shops in town.
+You do have to bring your own equipment, but if you don’t have it you can rent some from most of the outdoor shops in town like Kirks Mountain Adventures.

 Locals Tip: